Croatia- the Jewel of the Adriatic

 As night falls a new tune starts to play in the city, as the street corners turn into suave open bars, and massive pub crawls start getting together.
 In the same breath you will also find quieter joints, with friendly faces serving up authentic Croatian fare, telling you more about their beautiful country and the history of various dishes.

-The island’s economy that survives mainly on tourism.
-The main town of Supetar is very well connected by ferry from Split (tickets must be booked on the spot) and from here, you can get a taxi to any of the other smaller towns on the island.
+The island’s economy survives mainly on tourism.
+The main town of Supetar is very well connected by ferry from Split (tickets must be booked on the spot) and from here, you can get a taxi to any of the other smaller island town.
 You can also do quick day trips to the islands of Hvar, Vis and Korcula.

 Unspoilt, fresh and clean, Bol is that well- deserved Mojito after a painfully long day in office.
 The beaches are mostly all pebble.
 Even though they look very inviting do not be lured by the crystal-clear waters, the coarse karstic sea bed is spiney and painful and will cut right into naked feet.
 Only venture into waters that are designated for swimming.
 There are beautiful walking paths all along the beach, in the gentle shade of casuarina trees.
 If you get tired, you can grab an ice-cream for fuel, from the numerous pop-up stores.
 The long walk will eventually lead you to Zlatni Rat, the famous shoe-horn shaped golden beach.